n0dec/MalwLess/README.md

 ## Creating rules
 Anyone can create a rule.
 These are written in `json` with an easy format.
+Additionally you can parse raw events and convert it to rule using [converter](https://n0dec.github.io/#rules)

 | key | values |
 | --- | --- |